shawnMthompson/zemzim-discord-bot/README.md

 [Refer Here](https://imgur.com/a/CaHNq39)

+In order to fully set up the bot and get it running on Discord, refer to the Discord Developer Platform linked [here](https://discord.com/developers/docs/intro).

 # Missing Features
 * /help command
 * /teamsof # command

-Will be implemented by the end of March 2024
+Will be implemented by the end of March 2024.